 For palm oil production in the world market is likely to continue increasing in every year.
-The average growth rate is 2.11 but if looking at the annual palm oil yield, there is fluctuation in volume decrease in some year due to the quantity of fresh palm fruit that would launch to the market are depends mainly on the climates.
+The average growth rate is 1.03 but if looking at the annual palm oil yield, there is fluctuation in volume decrease in some year due to the quantity of fresh palm fruit that would launch to the market are depends mainly on the climates.
 Moreover, there are some other factors such as palm growers's care of fruit, the age of the palm and replacement of planting involved resulting in the supply of palm oil unstable while demand is increasing.
-And in the year 2021, there was the coronavirus epidemic as the year 2020.
+But in the year 2021, demand decreased due to coronavirus epidemic as the year 2020.

-Graph 4 the amount of palm oil produced and the use of palm oil in the world market.
+Graph 5 The amount of palm oil produced and the use of palm oil in the world market.

-Reference: Foreign Agricultural Service, US Department of Agriculture as December 2021
+Reference: Foreign Agricultural Service, US Department of Agriculture as January 2022